Rigorous numerical enclosures for positive solutions of Lane-Emden's equation with sub-square exponents: Rigorous integration method

-There are some verified integration methods that can be applied to such an integration, under the assumption that $\eta>0$ on the whole closure of a domain $\Omega\subset \mathbb{R}^{2}$ (see, e.g, \cite{storck1993numerical}).
-However, since here the derivative of $\left\{\eta(\cdot,\cdot)\right\}^{q}:\Omega\rightarrow \mathbb{R}$ is in general not bounded near the boundary $\partial\Omega$, where $\eta$ vanishes, previous methods cannot be applied in our situation.
-To overcome this difficultly, we employ a Taylor expansion based method as follows:
+Some rigorous integration methods can be applied to such an integration, under the assumption that $\eta>0$ on the whole closure of a domain $\Omega\subset \mathbb{R}^{2}$ (see, for example, \cite{storck1993numerical}).
+However, because here the derivative of $\left\{\eta(\cdot,\cdot)\right\}^{q}:\Omega\rightarrow \mathbb{R}$ is generally not bounded near the boundary $\partial\Omega$, where $\eta$ vanishes, previous methods cannot be applied in our situation.
+To overcome this difficultly, we use a Taylor expansion based approach as follows.